 In the WVU Reed College of Media, all student advising is handled by the College’s in-house Advising Center.
 Professional staff who are trained on program requirements, curriculum changes and graduation standards are available to guide you through your academic experience.

 Academic advisors are in our Student Services office each business day.
-You
+You can stop

-will be open for drop-ins, longer meetings must be scheduled using our
+for drop-ins, longer meetings must be scheduled using our

 online appointment system.
 When you schedule, you will receive an email appointment